-- Individually: signing petitions, wearing a t-shirt that supports a cause, donating money and items, etc. - With our schools or organizations: running awareness campaigns, organizing assemblies or presentations, working to create new rules/policies etc. - With local and global communities: participating in events, volunteering, supporting community, writing letters, etc.
+- Individually: signing petitions, wearing a t-shirt that supports a cause, donating money and items, sharing messages on a special day etc. - With our schools or organizations: running awareness campaigns, organizing assemblies or presentations, working to create new rules/policies etc. - With local and global communities: participating in events, volunteering, supporting community, writing letters, etc.